 If you already have one and you’re out of the house most of the day, hire a dog sitter to exercise the dog and keep it company for a few hours.
 These smart and highly active dogs don’t like to be left alone for prolonged periods and will tend to indulge in destructive behavior and may even develop depression.

-Pronounced Bee-Shawn Frees, this hypoallergenic breed is smart, friendly, loving and adventurous.
+Pronounced Bee-Shawn Frees, this hypoallergenic breed is smart, friendly, loving, and adventurous.
 Bichon Frise’s were bred to be companion dogs that’s why it is not in their nature to be left alone for prolonged periods.
 If you’re planning on getting these cuddly dogs, find a reputable breeder to get a Bichon with a pleasing temperament.

 Depending on their inclination, this breed is also prone to fear aggression and must be socialized at an early age.
-As a side note, never pick up these dogs whenever it shows bad behaviour as this will send the wrong message
+As a side note, never pick up these dogs whenever it shows bad behavior, as this will send the wrong message

 When it comes to intelligent dogs, Poodles rank among the top.
 This breed is extremely smart and highly intuitive – they can easily pick up on body language.
 That being said, they require a peaceful home.
 These sensitive dogs can literally get sick in stressful conditions.

 They are known to be affectionate and even clingy.
 If you’re planning on getting one, be aware that Poodles require lots of company and are prone to separation anxiety once they get attached to their owners.
-They need to be exercised for thirty minutes to an hour a day to prevent them from becoming a destructive and barking menace.
+They need to be exercised for thirty minutes to an hour a day to prevent them from becoming destructive and barking menace.

 Poodles are also great swimmers.
 Is your dog overly excited to greet you when you get home and anxious when you leave?
 These are symptoms of separation anxiety.
 When you leave the house, play some dog music to calm your pet and leave some lights on if you won’t be back by nighttime.
 Socialize your Poodle while still young and expose him to different sights and sounds.